 Kooth.com is an online counselling and emotional well-being platform for children and young people aged 11-16, accessible through mobile phone, tablet and desktop and free to use.

 There are a number of specialist services that provide help, including counselling and other talking treatments.
 You may also need help with other aspects of your life, such as claiming benefits or dealing with housing problems.
 Often, these different services are coordinated by a community mental health team, who can also treat and support people who may have more complex mental health needs.

-Lancashire Care NHS Foundation Trust is the CCG’s main provider of adult mental health services.
+Lancashire Care NHS Foundation Trust is the main provider of mental health services for both adults and children and young people in Fylde and Wyre.
 Information regarding the services they offer can be found at: www.lancashirecare.nhs.uk/

 Fylde Coast children, young people and young adults counselling services

 YoutherapY sessions are delivered by Blackpool Teaching Hospitals NHS Foundation Trust for young people who are struggling to cope and looking for someone to talk to.